 Bldg/Room#, Generator, PI

-The EHS Office Environmental Program (EMP) provides Hazardous Waste (HW) labels (red tags), however other labels might be used as well with EMP approval.
+EMP provides Hazardous Waste (HW) labels (red tags), however other labels might be used with EMP approval.

 Accumulation and Storage